About writing your thesis

 Writing a thesis is an undertaking that is quite unlike most of the other writing tasks you have done and the academic articles you have read at university.
 Aside from its size, it will probably differ structurally from a standard paper, and certainly the relationship between the reader and writer of a thesis will not resemble the peer-to-peer relationship of a published text.
 Nevertheless, there are also similarities, not the least being the fact that the writer will be evaluated by the reader.
 This makes it imperative that the quality of your language allows the reader to appreciate the quality of your argument.

-- Invest in your research and language development.
+Invest in your research and language development.
 These skills often differ between secondary school and university and between undergraduate and postgraduate study, and making the transition between levels can be difficult.
-Luckily, help is at hand via the Thesis Portal, the Library, the Language Centre, Peer Point and the Writing Studio, staffed by people who are experienced in assisting students to make the transition successfully.
+Luckily, help is at hand via the Library, the Language Centre, and Peer Point, staffed by people who are experienced in assisting students to make the transition successfully.